Scottsdale Citizen Survey

 Scottsdale regularly surveys its residents to give them a chance to rate their quality of life and provide feedback on city programs and services.
 The results help Scottsdale set service priorities and provide comparisons with other cities.

-The National Citizen Survey is designed specifically for use by local governments and has been used by more than 350 communities in 48 states.
+The National Citizen Survey is designed specifically for use by local governments and has been used by more than 500 communities.
 Because similar surveys are conducted in hundreds of jurisdictions, Scottsdale can compare its results with other cities across the country.

 To learn more visit The National Citizen SurveyView an archive of Scottsdale Citizen Survey Results dating back to 1986.